 I stop him before he continues and I say, “Can you talk to me in a normal voice.”
 He still continues,

 “You told me that I can play my new video game.”

 So this simple reminder helped.
 At the beginning you’ll need to walk your child through it but then you’ll get to the point where you can just say the short rhase and see immediate change.

 I walked him through it.
 Can you stop for a minute and think about what you’re going to say.
 Now remind yourself to drop the whining and complaining.
 Then ask yourself can I roll with what just happened?
 If I can, then I will go with the flow and I won’t let it bother me.
-If I can’t then I will adjust my voice and attitude.
-Then share my concerns in an appropriate tone of voice without the complaining.
+If I can’t then I will adjust my tone of voice and attitude.
+Finally, I will share my concerns in an appropriate tone of voice without the complaining.